Logstash

 To consume data using Logstash example code when you integrate with schema registry:

-• schema_registry_url: Enter the schema registry access information.
+• schema_registry_url: Enter the schema registry to access information

 input {